-- The most recent data available for England and Wales relates to 2020 and shows that there were 5 PBTs per 1,000 population and 8 PBTs per 1,000 population respectively1.
-The corresponding figure for Northern Ireland for 2020 was 15 PBTs per 1,000 population, increasing to 18 PBTs conducted per 1,000 population in 20212. - In 2020, 17% of all PBTs in England and Wales were positive or failed to provide.
-This compares with 12% in Northern Ireland in the same year.
+- The most recent data available for England and Wales relates to 2021 and shows that there were 5 PBTs per 1,000 population and 6 PBTs per 1,000 population respectively1.
+The corresponding figure for Northern Ireland for 2021 was 18 PBTs per 1,000 population and remained at 18 in 20222. - In 2021, 17% of all PBTs in England and Wales were positive or failed to provide.
+This compares with 11% in Northern Ireland in the same year.

-1 Excludes the Metropolitan Police who were unable to supply complete data.
+1 You can find the data source here.
+Excludes the Metropolitan Police who were unable to supply complete data.

-2 NI rates per population are based on the latest mid-year estimates of population published by NISRA - https://www.nisra.gov.uk/publications/2020-mid-year-population-estimates-northern-ireland
+2 NI rates per population are based on the latest mid-year estimates of population published by NISRA